 - Around 2005-2006: computer design of low molecular weight compounds that mimic a protein-protein interaction and the design of a molecule that is now in clinical trial phase 1b (Sweden)

 - Around 2006: tools to compute some ADMET properties (France)

 - Around 2006: modulation of protein-membrane interactions (France)

-My work is now on combining bioinformatics and chemoinformatics with experimental studies to design chemical probes, hit candidates and optimized compounds, the main therapeutic areas are coagulation-complement and cancer.
+My work is now on combining bioinformatics and chemoinformatics with experimental studies to design chemical probes, hit candidates and optimized compounds, the main therapeutic areas are coagulation-complement, cancer and/or involve working with novel molecular mechanisms independently of a disease area.
 The intention is to continue studying challenging targets, such as protein-protein interactions or protein-membrane interactions, or some other novel targets, searching for new ideas and solutions that could help patients, develop novel in silico approaches or novel protocols to assist the process...